HazyResearch/deepdive/doc/ops-execution.md

     Controls the number of processes to run in parallel for unloading from and loading to the database.
     These default to one.

+* `DEEPDIVE_AUTOCOMPILE`

+    Controls whether `deepdive do` should automatically compile the app whenever a source file changes, such as `app.ddlog` or `deepdive.conf`.
+    By default, it is `DEEPDIVE_AUTOCOMPILE=true`, i.e., automatically compiling to reduce the friction of manually running `deepdive compile`.
+    However, it can be set to `DEEPDIVE_AUTOCOMPILE=false` to prevent unexpected recompilations.

 * `DEEPDIVE_PLAN_EDIT`

     Controls whether a chance to edit the execution plan is provided (when set to `true`) or not (when `false`).